senjyou/Izanami-Lab/README_EN.md

 Muv-Luv Girls Garden X Battle Simulator.

-> This is a fan-made tool and is not affiliated with âge / aNCHOR / Anchor.

 ## Features

 - Global parameter configuration (school levels, equipment, character levels, rarity, modules, affection, skills)